DrewMcArthur/node-express-server/README.md

 An attempt at a web server using Node.js and Express

+This branch is currently being hosted at DrewMcArthur.ddns.net

+Open the page and click Chat App.

 A How To for the setup.

 1. Install node.js, npm, and git